ember-learn/ember-blog/source/2020-07-17-the-ember-times-issue-156.md

 The blog post goes through how to use ember-concurrency with Ember Octane and TypeScript.
 For Octane, we need to use Native Class Syntax.
 The [ember-concurrency-decorators](https://github.com/machty/ember-concurrency-decorators) package was created to make this work for ember-concurrency.

 However, decorators cannot change the type of the thing they decorate.
-So the [ember-concurrency-ts](https://github.com/chancancode/ember-concurrency-ts) package was created which provides a couple of utility functions such as `taskFor` for using TypeScript with ember-concurrency.
+To allow TypeScript, the [ember-concurrency-ts](https://github.com/chancancode/ember-concurrency-ts) package was created to provide a couple of utility functions such as `taskFor`.

 Finally, the [ember-concurrency-async](https://github.com/chancancode/ember-concurrency-async) package provides a Babel transform that allows you to define ember-concurrency tasks using async/await rather than generator function.
 This simplifies using `taskFor` on assignment while providing complete type-safety for ember-concurrency tasks.